iliakan/javascript-tutorial/1-js/2-first-steps/15-while-for/article.md

 - `while` -- the condition is checked before each iteration.
 - `do..while` -- the condition is checked after each iteration.
 - `for(;;)` -- the condition is checked before each iteration, additional settings available.
-- `for(key in obj)` -- to iterate over object properties.
+- `for(key in obj)` -- to iterate over object property names.
-- `for(item of array)` -- to iterate over array items.
+- `for(item of array)` -- to iterate over arrays (or other iterables as we'll see in the future).

+Breaking the loop:
-To make an "infinite" loop, usually the `while(true)` construct is used.
+- To make an "infinite" loop, usually the `while(true)` construct is used.
 Such a loop, just like any other, can be stopped with the `break` directive.

-If we don't want to do anything more on this iteration and would like to forward on to the next one -- the `continue` directive does it.
+- If we don't want to do anything more on this iteration and would like to forward on to the next one -- the `continue` directive does it.

-`Break/continue` support labels before the loop.
-A label is the only way for `break/continue` to escape the nesting and go to the outer loop.

-To get an array of object property names, there is a method `Object.keys(obj)`.
+- Both `break` and `continue` can "break through" nesting using labels.